Peter Baynham

 Peter Baynham is a Welsh screenwriter, stand-up comedian and performer.
 His writing work includes collaborations with comedy figures such as Armando Iannucci, Steve Coogan, Chris Morris, Sacha Baron Cohen and Sarah Smith.
 Born in Cardiff, Wales, Baynham served in the British Merchant Navy at age 16 with a desire to travel the world after leaving school and later pursued a career in comedy as a stand-up comedian and then he became a writer and a performer for various news and sketch comedies in radio and television.
 He also became a writer in feature film.

 In television, with Iannucci and Coogan, Baynham is a writer for the sitcom I'm Alan Partridge and a presenter for the satirical comedy sketch show The Saturday Night Armistice.
 With Morris, he is a writer for the satirical comedy miniseries The Day Today, Brass Eye and Jam.
-Baynham himself created, written and directed the adult animated black comedy miniseries I Am Not an Animal.
+Baynham himself created, wrote and directed the adult animated black comedy miniseries I Am Not an Animal.
 In feature film, with Baron Cohen, Baynham is a writer for the comedy films Borat (2006), Brüno (2009), Grimsby (2016) and Borat Subsequent Moviefilm (2020).
 With Smith, he is a writer for the animated films Arthur Christmas (2011) and Ron's Gone Wrong (2021).
 With Iannucci and Coogan again, Baynham is a writer for the crime comedy film Alan Partridge: Alpha Papa (2013).
 Other feature films as a writer include the romantic comedy film Arthur (2011) and the animated film Hotel Transylvania (2012).